Smithsonian Institution: History

 At the time of its creation, the Smithsonian Institution had other entities dedicated to other minority groups: National Museum of the American Indian, Freer-Sackler Gallery for Asian Arts and Culture, African Art Museum, and the National Museum of African-American Heritage and Culture.

 The opening of the center was prompted, in part, by the publishing of a report called "Willful Neglect: The Smithsonian and U.S. Latinos".

 According to documents obtained by The Washington Post, when former Latino Center executive director Pilar O'Leary first took the job, the center faced employees who had "serious performance issues".
 No performance plans existed for the staff and unfulfilled financial obligations to sponsors existed.
 The website's quality was poor, and the center did not have a public affairs manager, a programs director, adequate human resources support, or cohesive mission statement.

 After difficult times in the first few years, the center improved.
 According to the Smithsonian, the center "support[s] scholarly research, exhibitions, public and educational programs, web-based content and virtual platforms, and collections and archives.
 [It] also manage[s] leadership and professional development programs for Latino youth, emerging scholars and museum professionals."
-Today, the website features a high-tech virtual museum.
+Today, the website features a high-tech virtual museum including self-guided virtual tours of past and present exhibits.